Refresh

 Modern 3D LED billboards in Times Square have sensors and cameras to detect audience movement and demographic information.
 This allows billboards to change content dynamically based on who is watching or to engage audiences in interactive advertisements.

-Times Square’s 3D LED: Impact On Brands
+Times Square’s 3D LED: What Is Its Impact On Brands?

 3D LED Times Square